 Why a whiteboard?
 Project types will change and team members will come and go.
 You’ll need to quickly adapt your Kanban to each new scenario.
 Using a whiteboard you could, for example, create new types of tasks or add steps to the existent tasks.
 Simply erase and redraw as needed.

-You could use also use your current online project management software’s task list feature or a specialized online Kanban board, like Trello, Kanbanize, KanbanFlow.
-If you do choose a discrete tool, later you can set up integrations via your tool’s API (see an example here) to bring over your data to your online project tools for better tracking.
+You could use also use your current online project management software’s kanban board feature or a specialized online Kanban board, like Trello, Kanbanize, KanbanFlow.
+If you do choose a discrete tool, later you can set up integrations via your tool’s API to bring over your data to your online project tools for better tracking.

 Step Two: What’s the Flow That Creates Value for You?